yousmrani/AMLS_21_22_SN18098948/README.md

 # AMLS_Coursework
-This is a private repository for the AMLS coursework (2021-2022) regarding Tumor Detection/Recognition
+This is a private repository for the AMLS coursework (2021-2022) regarding Tumor Detection and Recognition

 ### Task Introduction
 In this repository, we will test different Machine Learning models to solve two tasks: Brain Tumour detection and Brain Tumour classification.